-Management target Construction staging Construction methodology Management actions Monitoring Timing / frequency of actions Reporting Social surround lings • Reduce and manage the risk to local amenity values from the construction of the future derived proposals Pile driving during jetty construction Noise and vibration management Noise and vibration plan to be developed by future proposal proponents prior to commencement of works to the satisfaction of the City of Bunbury, including (but not limited to): Piling works to be undertaken between 8.00 am and 4.00 pm Monday to Friday to minimise noise impacts to sensitive social receptors Vehicles, vessels, fixed/mobile plant and equipment on-site during construction to be the quietest reasonably available consistent with operational requirements, and to be routinely maintained to ensure effectiveness of noise suppression systems and equipment Fixed and semi-permanent equipment (e.g. generators and compressors) to be located as far from sensitive social receptors as practicable All 'warm-up' of fixed/mobile plant and equipment by site personnel arriving early to the future proposal construction site not to be conducted outside of approved construction hours Assessment and management actions for noise and artificial light spill from construction activities should work be required outside the standard daylight working hours As per the City of Bunbury approved noise and vibration plan.
+Management target Construction staging Construction methodology Management actions Monitoring Timing / frequency of actions Reporting Social surroundings • Reduce and manage C Construction of a new finger jetty Pile driving during jetty construction Noise and vibration management Noise and vibration plan to be developed by future proposal proponents prior to commencement of works to the satisfaction of the City of Bunbury, including (but not limited to): Piling works to be undertaken between 8.00 am and 4.00 pm Monday to Friday to minimise noise impacts to sensitive social receptors Vehicles, vessels, fixed/mobile plant and equipment on-site during construction to be the quietest reasonably available consistent with operational requirements, and to be routinely maintained to ensure effectiveness of noise suppression systems and equipment Fixed and semi-permanent equipment (e.g. generators and compressors) to be located as far from sensitive social receptors as practicable All 'warm-up' of fixed/mobile plant and equipment by site personnel arriving early to the future proposal construction-site not to be conducted outside of approved construction hours Assessment and management actions for noise and artificial light spill from construction activities should work be required outside the standard daylight working hours As per the City of Bunbury approved noise and vibration plan.
 Any noise or vibration related complaints to be registered as an environmental incident, triggering review of work processes and corrective action As required Complaints register Access management Installation of temporary fencing, inclusive of sediment controls, along the boundary of the terrestrial construction works area to restrict access for members of the public to the construction area.
 Temporary shared path diversions will be constructed (as required) to allow for continued public use during construction.
-Interactions between construction vehicles and members of the public along the shared paths during construction will be actively managed Any access related complaints to be registered as an environmental incident, triggering review of work processes and corrective action Dust management Minimise the potential for dust to be generated from construction activities through the minimisation of the total area of exposed ground surfaces Any temporary stockpiles (e.g. fill materials) to be located as far from sensitive social receptors as practicable Ensure all plant machinery carrying materials to and from the future proposal construction area are covered and adequately secured to prevent drift during transportation Undertake street sweeping (as required) to remove excess materials from any directly adjacent roads In the event of observations or reports of excessive dust levels, mitigation measures will be implemented.
+Interactions between construction vehicles and members of the public along the shared paths during construction will be actively managed processes and corrective action Minimise the potential for dust to be generated from construction activities through the minimisation of the total area of exposed ground surfaces Any temporary stockpiles (e.g. fill materials) to be located as far from sensitive social receptors as practicable Ensure all plant machinery carrying materials to and from the future proposal construction area are covered and adequately secured to prevent drift during transportation Undertake street sweeping (as required) to remove excess materials from any directly adjacent roads In the event of observations or reports of excessive dust levels, mitigation measures will be implemented.
 Options could include using water truck to dampen soil / temporary stockpiles, application of hydro-mulch, etc. Dust levels to be observed during early construction works inspections to ascertain requirement for dust mitigation measures Any dust related complaints to be registered as an environmental incident, triggering review of work processes and corrective action